FelixFester/HentaiCMS/README.md

 # Requirements
 - PHP.
 - Preferably Nginx.
-But you may try Apache or anything else, but 100% work here is not guaranteed.
+You may try Apache or anything else, but 100% work here is not guaranteed.

 ---